mbaelde/churn-poc/README.md

 10. **OnlineSecurity:** A variable indicating whether the customer has online security services (e.g., "Yes" "No" or "No internet service").

-11. **OnlineBackup:** A variable indicating whether the customer has online backup services (e.g., "Yes" "Nos" or "No internet service").
+11. **OnlineBackup:** A variable indicating whether the customer has online backup services (e.g., "Yes" "No" or "No internet service").

 12. **DeviceProtection:** A variable indicating whether the customer has device protection services (e.g., "Yes" "No" or "No internet service").